rishabh-live/multilingual-covid19-live-tracker/README.md

 You Can Contribute to COVID19 Live Tracker too...

 Copy The Following.
-Translate it to your own language and send it to rishabh@codeugly.tech.
+Translate it to your own language and send it to rishabh@codeugly.tech , contact@codeugly.tech, sales@codeugly.tech, hey@codeugly.tech.

 Do write Your Name.
 And Language you have translated to.